Suggested Audio Jukebox:

 #1 Diane Foster

 This delectable damsel is dynamite, there’s no benefit in not coming clean on that count.
 Diane Foster seduces every last one of us with her supple curves, come-to-bed gaze, liquid lips, and hair that frames her like a piece of fine art.
 She is endowed not only with production expertise and acting credentials to kill for, but she has a body to literally die for.
 I regularly feel like the newscaster from Scanners, head fit to pop, as each piece of sublime imagery reveals a little more of her darkness.
 Her soul is resplendent; kind, warm and affectionate, in sumptuous contrast to the brutality she effortlessly depicts.
 Her chest there are no superlatives for, tantalizing treasures of pert perfection which slay us instantly.
 These two guiding lights illuminate our innermost desires and quench our carnal thirsts.
+I’m proud to announce that the following shots were taken especially for this very article, upon receipt of news of her top billing.
+Talk about magnanimous in victory.

 Flip to reverse and you are greeted by two splendidly sculptured domes of delight; simply edible and wholly justified in their seating on the throne bequeathed.
 Lady Die is fully aware of her appeal and fully comfortable in her skin (who wouldn’t be?).
 Each day brings a different visualization of her salaciousness and regal demeanor, and her vast assets are in every area.
 Christ!
 There really wasn’t any procrastination when casting her as the number one True Scream Queen.
 This brings me to the second part of her all-encompassing appeal.
 Recently I was greeted into the TOK Family and, I will say, never has a finer honor been bequeathed upon the Keeper of the Crimson Quill.
 This affords a varying perspective; my first thought now is of my dearest cruel sibling, a true lady with such refinement and dignity despite her voracity.